Illustration Licensing and Copyright Intro for Clients

 How Does SayoStudio Handle Illustration Usage Licensing?

 One of the reasons I’m writing this article is because I know how confusing licensing can be.
-I don’t want anyone to be unclear on what they’re paying for, or how they can use the illustrations we’ve crafted together.
+I don’t want anyone to be unclear about what they’re paying for, or how they can use the illustrations we’ve crafted together.
 As mentioned earlier, I tend to wrap more uses into the base price than many other artists.
-Honestly, it saves myself AND you time.
-That way, you can use the image for your most likely uses without having to check on permissions.
+Honestly, it saves you AND I time.
+That way, you can use the image for your primary needs without having to check on permissions.

 My one sticking point is exclusivity.
 After 15+ years in the industry, I’ve learned that royalties from re-selling illustrations add-up, and you never know which image is going to gain traction.
 Yet, I know that working with me is a big investment, and I try my best to price fairly.
 Because I know that exclusivity is necessary for many industries, specifically for health and technology companies, here are some of the ways I narrow down rights (and help clients stay in budget):